Black hole: Information loss paradox

 Unsolved problem in physics: Is physical information lost in black holes?

-Because, according to the no-hair theorem, a black hole has only a few internal parameters, most of the information about the matter that went into forming the black hole is lost.
-Regardless of the type of matter which goes into a black hole, it appears that only information concerning the total mass, charge, and angular momentum are conserved.
-When black holes were thought to persist forever, this information loss was not problematic, as the information can be thought of as existing inside the black hole, inaccessible from the outside, but represented on the event horizon in accordance with the holographic principle.
+According to the no-hair theorem, a black hole is defined by only three parameters: its mass, charge, and angular momentum.
+This seems to mean that all other information about the matter that went into forming the black hole is lost, as there is no way to determine anything about the black hole from outside other than those three parameters.
+When black holes were thought to persist forever, this information loss was not problematic, as the information can be thought of as existing inside the black hole.
 However, black holes slowly evaporate by emitting Hawking radiation.
-This radiation does not appear to carry any additional information about the matter that formed the black hole, meaning that this information appears to be gone forever.
+This radiation does not appear to carry any additional information about the matter that formed the black hole, meaning that this information is seemingly gone forever.
+This is called the black hole information paradox.
+Theoretical studies analysing the paradox have led to both further paradoxes and new ideas about the intersection of quantum mechanics and general relativity.
+While there is no consensus on the resolution of the paradox, work on the problem is expected to be important for a theory of quantum gravity.

-The question whether information is truly lost in black holes (the black hole information paradox) has divided the theoretical physics community.
-In quantum mechanics, loss of information corresponds to the violation of a property called unitarity, and it has been argued that loss of unitarity would also imply violation of conservation of energy, though this has also been disputed.
-Over recent years evidence has been building that indeed information and unitarity are preserved in a full quantum gravitational treatment of the problem.